Olsro/rockbox-mini2g-themes/README.md

 	- Show track year ID3 at the end of the second line if the info is available
 	- Show current clock and battery percentage in 3rd line (bottom-right), as alternating text
 	- Show sleep timer if available in 3rd text line (bottom-right) and show a short description of each info before showing it (during 1.5 seconds)
+	- Reduced the surface of the album art/real time volume viewer to show the current played time of the current song and the total time of the current song.
+This info is very important for long tracks and also for audiobooks so you will be able to know when your current chapter will end (as long as you properly splitted your book to 1 file per chapter).

 Bug fixes made by me :
 - Fixed a missing space between the Month name and the day of month in the lockscreen when music is playing (there is 2 different lockscreen, one that show if music is playing and another that show when there's no music to play.
 On the second one, there was nothing to fix, it was correct.)